aquashell-scripting/aquashell-scripting.github.io/index.md

 clpb_clear; #Clears the clipboard content

 gettickcount "result var"; #Gets the system tick count and writes it to the given result variable

-fmtdatetime "format" "result var"; #Creates date and time info from the format string and writes it into the result variable
 ```

 #### NetClient